Conflux-Chain/js-conflux-sdk/api.md

 - gasUsed `number`: Gas used the transaction.
 - contractCreated `string|null`: Address of created contract. `null` when it's not a contract creating transaction.
 - stateRoot `string`: Hash of the state root.
-- outcomeStatus `number`:  the outcome status code, 0 was successful, 1 EVM reverted the transaction.
+- outcomeStatus `number`:  the outcome status code, 0 was successful, 1 for an error occurred in the execution.
 - logsBloom `string`: Bloom filter for light clients to quickly retrieve related logs.
 - logs `object[]`: Array of log objects, which this transaction generated.